Aups Truffle Festival

-So-called for its inimitable flavour as well as for its price, the black truffle or “Tuber Melanosporum” is a mushroom which lives underground, mainly at the foot of oaks and hazelnut trees.
+So-called for its inimitable flavour as well as for its price, the black truffle or “Tuber Melanosporum” is a mushroom that lives underground, mainly at the foot of oaks and hazelnut trees.
 Its black bark envelops a black and white marbled flesh.
 Its distinctive perfume is made up of more than 70 aromatic components.
-To develop, it prefers a medium altitude, a generally hot and dry climate, spring rainfalls and a shallow limestone soil.
+To develop, it prefers a medium-altitude, a generally hot and dry climate, spring rainfalls and shallow limestone soil.
 Consumed since antiquity, today it remains the quintessential star of festive menus and gastronomic meals.

 Truffles are harvested in winter, beginning in November and continuing until the following March.
 You could try to find them in the forest yourself but be careful about the place you are looking at.
 You may encounter an angry owner.